GraphQLCollege/fullstack-graphql-ru/manuscript/chapter-6.md

 ## 6.1 How to test GraphQL APIs

 This section will teach you how to test GraphQL APIs using two approaches.
 The first will test the GraphQL layer, and the second will test the HTTP layer.
-Both methods will use [Jest](http://facebook.github.io/jest/), a Javascript testing library.
+Both methods will use [Jest](http://facebook.github.io/jest/), a JavaScript testing library.

 The first approach tests the GraphQL layer by sending queries and mutations directly against the app's schema.